miladt199/Math589A_Fall25_Assignment1/README.md

   * Complex roots must be handled.
 By the nature of the algorithm, no "imaginary noise" must not occur when it can be shown by machine arithmetic that the roots are real.

+## Submission
+  * Your submission should be a GitHub or another repository supported by Gradescope.